 Given these results, we can now determine under what circumstances the renormalizable coupling ${1\over 4}\lambda_{\phi s} \phi^2 s^2 $ becomes unimportant.
 According to Fig.\,4 of \cite{Lebedev:2021tas}, $\lambda_{\phi s} < 10^{-8}$ does not make any significant contribution to the dark matter abundance in the parameter range of interest.
 This can be understood intuitively since $\lambda_{\phi s}/4 < C_4 \varphi^2_0 / M_{\rm Pl}^2$ in this case (see also \cite{Dufaux:2006ee}).
 On the other hand, for $\lambda_{\phi s} > 10^{-7}-10^{-6}$ or $C_4 > 10^{-3}$, the inflaton--DM system reaches quasi--equilibrium and the DM abundance becomes independent of these couplings, with the required $\sigma_{\phi h} \sim 10^{-17} M_{\rm Pl}$.

 Subsequently, when the inflaton coherence is lost, the operator ${\cal O}_4$ relinquishes its privileged role in DM production.
 In quasi--equilibrium, the scattering processes $\phi \phi \rightarrow ss$ can become comparably significant, depending on the corresponding $C_i$.
-Since all of our operators are Planck--suppressed, such processes are slower than the Hubble rate and thus do not lead to inflaton thermalization \cite{Lebedev:2021ixj} nor significant DM production.
-At weak couplings, the inflaton field may remain semi--classical during reheating, in which case the effects of the SM thermal bath can be included along the lines of \cite{Ai:2021gtg},\cite{Wang:2022mvv}.
+Since all of our operators are Planck--suppressed, such processes are slower than the Hubble rate and thus do not lead to inflaton thermalization \cite{Lebedev:2021ixj} nor significant DM production.\footnote{ For the parameters of the plot, the reheating temperature ranges from $10^{11}$ GeV at low $C_4$ to $10^4$ GeV at larger $C_4$.
+The corresponding dark matter production via graviton exchange is negligible \cite{Mambrini:2021zpp}, while for consistency all the operators suppressed by $1/M_{\rm Pl}^2$ would have to be included in this calculation.} At weak couplings, the inflaton field may remain semi--classical during reheating, in which case the effects of the SM thermal bath can be included along the lines of \cite{Ai:2021gtg},\cite{Wang:2022mvv}.